 In terms of domestic energy resources that are available in sufficient quantities and can be extracted without the need for subsidies, lignite is the most important.
 The reserves and resources of lignite that are known to exist today are enough to last a very long time.
 In licensed open-pit mines, deposits total around five billion tonnes.

 There are three areas in Germany that still have active lignite mines, all of them open-cast mines.
 These are the Rhineland, Lusatia and Central Germany.
 Extraction in the Helmstedt district ended in August 2016.
 Annual output has remained broadly stable in recent years, totalling around 171.5 million tonnes in 2017.

 Germany is the world's largest producer of lignite, followed by Australia, Russia and the United States.

-About 90 per cent of lignite is used to generate electricity and district heating in public and industrial power plants.
-It therefore accounts for 23 per cent of electricity generation in Germany.
+Around 90% of lignite is used to generate electricity and district heating in public and industrial power plants.
+It therefore accounted for 22.5% of electricity generation in Germany in 2017.

 Due to lignite's specific properties, open-pit mines and power plants work together in order to exploit it commercially, close to where deposits are found.
 In this way, they are able to ensure maximum efficiency and security of supply.
 As a result, there is no international market for lignite.
 Just under ten per cent of the lignite produced is upgraded into solid or pulverised fuels (lignite briquettes, pulverised lignite and fluidised bed lignite, lignite coke), for use either commercially or in the home.